gluden02/afa-performance-analysis/README.md

 ---

+##📎 Note

-📎 Note: The dataset and variable names are in Spanish, as they reflect the original AFA data structure.
+The dataset and variable names are in Spanish, as they reflect the original AFA data structure.

 ---